 A distinguishing characteristic of natural purple diamonds is the pronounced presence of parallel deformation lamellae, or graining, where the purple coloration is concentrated.
 Therefore, the purple coloration may visibly vary in strength based on either a parallel or perpendicular orientation of the diamond when being viewed.

 Fancy purple diamonds are assessed according to intensity of color, or a combination of saturation and tone.
-The following describe purple diamond intensities:
+The following scale describe purple diamond intensities:

 |Fancy Purple Diamond Intensity Scale|